MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/add-in.md

 ## Insights you might see

-Launch the Outlook add-in by selecting the swirl icon in the ribbon.
-If you are using Outlook Web App, first open an email message and then select the swirl icon in the top-right corner of your email message, next to the **Reply** button.
+You can open the Insights Outlook add-in by selecting the **Insights** (swirl) icon in the Outlook Home ribbon.
+If you are using Outlook Web App, first open an email message, and then select the **Insights** icon in the top-right corner of your email message.

-After you launch the add-in, the insights cards are displayed in the right panel:
+You'll see insight cards displayed in the right panel of your email window:

 ![Insights panel](../../images/mya/overview/cards-panel-17.png)